shapedthought/vcli/README.md

 ## Why reporting only?

-The aim of the project was to keep it light-weight and free of potential harm which POST and PUTS could cause.
+The aim of the project was to keep it light-weight and free of the potential harm which POST and PUTS could cause.

 However, the tool does provide a convenient way to login and get the API key, so it could be used with other tools to do modifications.